 What is going on?
 Funding Deals?

-Why won't Asthma Foundation Tasmania stand up for asthmatics and lobby to bring about an immediate end to forestry smoke that has been affecting the health of so many Tasmanians for so long now?
+Why won't Asthma Foundation Tasmania stand up for asthmatics and lobby to bring about an immediate end to all ambient smoke which has been affecting the health of so many Tasmanians for so long now?

 Environmental smoke can set off an allergic reaction (response) - continued exposure to a substance can lead to an allergy to it.
 The body itself sees that substance as a threat, the immune system reacts and attacks it because it carries toxins.
 When somebody eventually becomes allergic to smoke after continuous exposure to it, it is known as sensitization.
 Symptoms will appear when the individual's immune system starts producing antibodies to attack the substance - histamine is also produced, which causes inflammation.